gamemann/gamemann/README.md

 ## My Main Projects (Present/Past)
 * [GFL (Games For Life)](https://GFLClan.com/) - A multi-gaming community that hosts game servers for many different games (founded and owned from January 25th, 2011 to July 13th, 2021).
 * [Browser.TF](https://Browser.tf/) - A fast and simple web-sided server browser for the game Team Fortress 2 (source code [here](https://github.com/gamemann/Browser.TF)).
+* [XDP Firewall](https://github.com/gamemann/XDP-Firewall) - A stateless firewall that attaches to the Linux [XDP](https://www.iovisor.org/technology/xdp) hook for fast packet processing.
+* [Packet Batch](https://github.com/Packet-Batch) - A project for pen-testing and network monitoring.
+Can act as a [DoS](https://www.cloudflare.com/learning/ddos/glossary/denial-of-service/) (Denial of Service) tool for pen-testing purposes.
+* [Pterodactyl Game Server Watch](https://github.com/gamemann/Pterodactyl-Game-Server-Watch) - A tool programmed in Golang to restart hung game servers for Pterodactyl that relies on Valve's A2S_INFO [query](https://developer.valvesoftware.com/wiki/Server_queries#A2S_INFO).

-*I also have many open-source projects on my GitHub profile.*
+*I also have many other open-source projects on my GitHub profile!*

 ## Languages I Am Familiar With
 * C